 Below - told in short - you can see what to do step by step, but do always check ICS, so you can use the latest checklists and make sure that you have brought along the necessary papers before going all the way to AARHUS.
 Or – if in doubt about anything - call the ICS-OFFICE in Aarhus.
 They will gladly help you in advance.
 Also with the various application forms, when you turn up at the office.

 You cannot book an appointment, but there is free access to all the necessary authorities at the office on Thursdays and Fridays, and your case will be treated, even though there may be waiting time, as long as you turn up before closing hours.
 For actual opening hours and telephone hours, please consult ICS.

 In the instructions below we have first of all taken our point of departure in those of you who are EU-EEA-citizens and who move to Ringkøbing-Skjern Municipality, because you have had a job in the area.
 At the bottom of the page an instruction for other nationals can be found.

 At the office in Aarhus you will be assisted on commencement of the processing of your case, which is divided between the three authorities: the State Administration, the Municipality, and TAX.

 First you need to apply for a Residence Permit

 You must apply for a so-called EU certificate of residence at the State Administration.
-You can find, print, and fill in an application form, OD1, in advance from the website of the State Administration.
+You can find, print, and fill in an application form, OD1, in advance from the website New to Denmark.
 Or you can get help for it at ICS Aarhus.